 2.04 Recommendation A: The operations of the IDW should be updated in the Drought Plan.
 Recommended language is included in Appendix D.

 2.04 Discussion: The charge asked the DWG to look at possible legislative changes needed to ensure that the IDW had authority to act.
 It was the consensus of the DWG that the IDW already has the necessary authority to act and no legislative changes are proposed.
 However, the DWG did find that from an operational perspective, changes were needed to make the IDW more effective.
 From the accountability standpoint, one of the findings of the workgroup’s review of the 2016-2017 drought was that the group went months without meeting even as conditions deteriorated.
 In addition, decisions were made during an IDW meeting but were not carried out when decisions were overridden by the Governor’s office.
-From the standpoint of the public tracking actions of the IDW, there is be no explanation or reason for not following the IDW recommendation.
+From the standpoint of the public tracking actions of the IDW, there is no easily understood explanation or reason for not following the IDW recommendation.
 Procedures should be in place to track all actions of the IDW including recommendations to the Governor’s office.

 FINDING AND RECOMMENDATIONS THAT PERTAIN TO CHARGE [3]